Meenakshi Gigi Durham

-Durham sits on the editorial boards of the Journal of Communication, Feminist Media Studies, Critical Studies in Media Communication, Communication, Culture & Critique and Sexualization, Media, and Society.
+Durham sits on the editorial boards of the Feminist Media Studies, Critical Studies in Media Communication, Communication, Culture & Critique and Sexualization, Media, and Society.
 From 2007-2016, she was executive editor of the Journal of Communication Inquiry.

+She is widely recognized for her scholarship, and in addition to her numerous publications and awards, her work has been featured in the documentaries Miss Representation and Pretty Baby.
+She has also published short stories and essays.

 Selected publications

+Durham, M. Gigi (2009).
+The Lolita Effect: The Media Sexualization of Young Girls and What We Can Do About It.
+Abrams.
+ISBN 978-1-59020-594-5.